 5) You feel a calling to be near them

 You don’t know why, but like me you just have this strange and compelling reason to spend time with these beautiful creatures.
-You cry when you watch youtube videos or movies that are about them and you simply cannot get enough of their stories and energy.
+Their energy calls to you like there’s something really important to learn.
+Strong emotions come up when you watch videos about them on youtube.
 You want to do your part to help them in some way.
 Meeting them definitely provides you with some fuel to help.
-If you are being “called” to them, please do so, because there’s definitely a reason.
+If you feel a calling towards them, please do so, because there’s definitely a reason.
 Perhaps they are your spirit animal or perhaps you just need to see them and feel the joy of being in their presence.
 Make the trip and I promise you will always cherish every moment you spent with them.

-6) Many species are under threat or endangered
+6) Many cetacean species are under threat or endangered

-Species like the Northern bottlenose dolphin, the amazon river dolphin and the humpback whale are all endangered.
+Many species are endangered, like the Northern bottlenose dolphin, the amazon river dolphin and the humpback whale.
 The good news is the humpback whales are rising in numbers again and we can thank all the non-profit work around the world for helping to protect them.
 Seeing them in the wild may also help you want to be more active in helping them!